rmnresende/bridgetotalk/README.md

 service conversations across various external channels (WhatsApp, Telegram, etc.).
 It serves as a comprehensive portfolio project demonstrating professional software architecture, domain modeling, and cloud-native readiness.

+This project is intentionally designed as a reference implementation for backend engineers who want to s tudy architecture beyond CRUD-based examples.

 The core function is to route incoming customer messages to available human agents through a dynamic queue system, managing the entire lifecycle of a conversation (from **WAITING_IN_QUEUE** to **CLOSED**).

+---

+## 🎯 Who is this project for?

+This project is ideal for:

+- Java developers studying **Hexagonal Architecture (Ports & Adapters)**
+- Engineers learning **DDD in real-world Spring Boot applications**
+- Developers looking for **non-trivial, non-CRUD** backend examples
+- Professionals preparing architectural portfolios
+- Teams exploring **multi-tenant SaaS backend design**

 ---